Celebrate Accomplishments and Plan for the Future

 1. The Clarkson Fund – Your tax-deductible gift to the Clarkson Fund helps students right now, and it’s easy to make a gift online.

 2. Retirement income for you and/or loved ones - You may create a charitable gift annuity or charitable remainder trust, or join our pooled life income fund to provide income to you and/or loved ones before the remainder passes to Clarkson.
 This may be a great way to diversify a large stock holding or save on capital gains tax.
 Request our workbook Will a Gift-with-income Plan Work for Me?
 Use our gift calculator to create your own gift-with-income projection or request a projection from Clarkson.
 Lou Dindo '54 has created several gift annuities at Clarkson.
 Lou would be happy to speak with anyone confidentially about gift annuities, the process to create one and about Clarkson's service.
-Click to email Lou, or call him in Massachusetts at
+You may call Lou in Massachusetts at

 3. Plan future income -You can create a gift annuity or charitable trust that begins your income stream at some point in the future, maybe when you fully retire and your income tax rate is lower.
 Assets grow tax-free in the meantime.
 The remainder from your gift ultimately passes to Clarkson to be used however you wish.